TimoLin/precursorHDF5/README.md

 export HDF5_DIR=$HOME/software/hdf5/latest
 export LD_LIBRARY_PATH=$HDF5_DIR/lib:$LD_LIBRARY_PATH
 ```
-### Install
+### Install the precursorHDF5 bc
-Clone this repo to your local drive and compile, say:
+Clone this repo to your local drive and compile, for example:
 ```sh
 git clone git@github.com:TimoLin/precursorHDF5.git $WM_PROJECT_USER_DIR/precursorHDF5
 cd $WM_PROJECT_USER_DIR/precursorHDF5
 wmake
 ```

-## Usage
+## Workflow
 ### Generate the hdf5 file
 Follow this Python script [tVMHDF5FV](https://github.com/TimoLin/pyScriptFoam/tree/master/inletTurb/tVMHDF5FV).
 ### Use this bc
 The boundary condition expects that the hdf5 file will contain three datasets.

-One for the points, of shape N by 3, where N is the number of points you have available.
+One for the points, of shape N by 3, where N is the number of points you have in the sampling slice.
 The first column contains the x coordinates, the second the y coordinates, and the third the z coordinates.

 One for the time-values that the data is provided for, of shape nTimeValues by 1, where nTimeValues is simply the number of time-values that you are providing the data for.